Picture of the author

 If you will visit Russia this coming Shabbos, I am not sure you will find anybody celebrating the life and vision of Stalin, or even Khrushchev, Brezhnev, and Andropov.
 But you will find tens of thousands of Jews celebrating the liberation of the Lubavitcher Rebbe in 1927 and the narrative of one holy man’s triumph over one of the greatest mass-murderers in human history, sharing his vision, committing themselves to continue saturating the world with the light of Torah and Mitzvos.

-So on this Shabbos, the 12th of Tamuz, lift up your glasses and say L’chayim!
+So on this day, the 12th of Tamuz, lift your glasses and say L’chayim!
 L’chayim to a Rebbe who inspired such heroism in so many disciples, many of them who paid the ultimate price.
 L’chayim to the incredible Jews of Russia who maintained the embers burning for seven decades, and then—when the opportunity came—fanned them into glowing flames.
 L’chayim to my dear Zeide, Reb Simon, whom I never met but whose life story is engraved in the core of my heart.

 So can we.